ZhermaineK/Portfolio-Zhermaine-Katrice-J.-De-Leon-Shimmara-Anthonete-S.-Macuja/README.md

 1. Explore and analyze various real-world health-related datasets using appropriate programming tools.
 2. Generate clean, reproducible reports with visualizations and code for scientific communication.
 3. Apply version control and open science practices through GitHub project organization.

+---

+# Additional Notes
+- Plots were uploaded into seperate branches from main.
+Each branch is named accordingly.